 Risk factors you cannot change:

-- Gender.
+- Sex.
 Your chances of developing osteoporosis are greater if you are a woman.
 Women have less bone tissue and lose bone faster than men because of the changes that happen with menopause.

 - Age.
 The older you are, the greater your risk of osteoporosis.
 Your bones become thinner and weaker as you age.